sunkusowmyasree/Disaster_Respone_Pipeline/README.md

 * ML Pipeline - Build ML Pipeline
 * Flask web-app displaying analysis from data

+A __web app__ is created with Flask and Bootstrap for Natural Language Processing (__NLP__).
+The app provides an __interface__ for new messages, (e.g. Twitter messages scanned by disaster relief agencies in a _Disaster Response_ situation).
+Whenever you type a message it is classified into 37 Categories based on the learnings from the trained dataset

 File Structure
 ----------------------
 * `requirements.txt`: contains the environment requirements to run program